How to Get Vaccinated

 The best way to prevent illness is to avoid being exposed to this virus.
 Follow simple everyday preventive actions to help prevent the spread of respiratory diseases: wash your hands often with soap and water for at least 20 seconds, dry hands with a clean towel, avoid touching your face, stay home when you are sick, avoid close contact with people who are sick, eat well-balanced meals and get adequate sleep, cover your cough or sneeze with a tissue, clean and disinfect frequently touched objects and surfaces using a disinfectant household cleaning spray or wipe, and call your doctor before visiting the doctor’s office.
-View COVID-19 prevention information What preventive actions can I take?
-What preventive actions can I take?.
+View COVID-19 prevention information.

 Avoid the Three Cs:

 - Closed Spaces.
 Avoid closed spaces with poor ventilation that could allow contagious droplets to linger in the air.

 - Crowded Places.
 Avoid crowded places with many people nearby; the greater the number of individuals in an area, the greater the chances of COVID-19 spreading from person-to-person.